Mara Brock Akil: 2000–2009

 In May 2000, Brock Akil created Girlfriends after she went to UPN and sold her idea for the series days before her 30th birthday.
-She shopped the series around to studios to start the filming process but, even though the show sold to a major network, no studio wanted to take project.
-She struck a deal with Kelsey Grammer, and his involvement with Paramount Pictures was able to sign on as an executive producer for the show.
+She struck a deal with Kelsey Grammer, who became involved after no studio agreed to finance the series and had funds available through his development deal at Paramount Television.
+The series was produced by his production company, Grammnet Productions.
 The sitcom chronicling Joan Clayton, played by Tracee Ellis Ross, and her three girlfriends aired for eight seasons.
 The first six seasons aired on UPN from September 11, 2000 to May 8, 2006.
 After The WB and UPN merged to become The CW, the last two seasons aired from October 1, 2006 to February 11, 2008.
 Following the network change when several other shows were cancelled, Brock Akil complained about the lack of marketing around her shows by The CW.

 She also created and executive produced a spin-off to Girlfriends, The Game, along with her husband Salim Akil.
 In 2009, Brock Akil became a consulting producer and writer for the ABC suburban sitcom Cougar Town.

 Following the launch of the CW network, Brock Akil created a spin-off series to her first show that follows the life of Joan's cousin, Melanie Barnett, played by Tia Mowry.
 She places her dreams of being a doctor on hold and moves to San Diego to be a supportive backbone to her boyfriend, professional football player Derwin Davis, played by Pooch Hall.
 The series ran on the CW network for three seasons until its abrupt ending in 2009.
 The show was canceled for about two years until it was picked up by BET and began production in Atlanta.
 The Game brought in 7.7 million viewers in its Season 4 premiere on BET.
 After adding six more seasons to the series, the network released a statement on its website stating that the show would conclude after production of the seventh and eighth seasons.